 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

-Pupils will learn about the achievements of one of the earliest civilizations: the Ancient Egyptians.
-Pupils will explore the ancient wonders of the world: the pyramids, and learn about the significance of the River Nile.
-In learning about the River Nile, pupils will create their own shaduf and use it to transport water just like the Ancient Egyptians.
+Pupils will also explore the ancient wonders of the world: the Pyramids, and learn about the significance of the River Nile.
+In learning about the River Nile, pupils will develop their understanding of the physical geography of rivers.
+This will include some fieldwork linked to local rivers.
+Pupils will create their own shaduf and use it to transport water just like the Ancient Egyptians.

 In the second half of the term, pupils will learn about the origins of the Vikings and the different routes they chose when invading England.
 Pupils will learn about the invasion of Lindisfarne and the resistance of Alfred the Great and the key battles.